-Fatal cases of mumps are very rare in schoolchildren (1 in 100,000 mumps cases is fatal),27 and immunocompromised children have been observed to recover just as well from mumps as the general population.28 Severe cases of pertussis or rubella rarely occur in schoolchildren, and being immunocompromised has not been observed to be a significant risk factor for complications of pertussis or rubella in schoolchildren.^{29,30} Severe cases of COVID-19 also rarely occur in schoolchildren (as of Nov.
-3, 2021, 1 in 126,000 children age 17 or younger died of COVID-19).31
+Fatal cases of mumps are very rare in schoolchildren (1 mumps death per 100,000 mumps cases), and immunocompromised children have been observed to recover just as well from mumps as the general population.
+Severe cases of pertussis or rubella rarely occur in schoolchildren, and being immuno-compromised has not been observed to be a significant risk factor for complications of pertussis or rubella in schoolchildren.